stuycs-gh-classrooms/nxtm-p00-pd10-takoyakicorndog/README.md

 ### Custom Force
 - What information that is already present in the `Orb` or `OrbNode` classes does this force use?
-  - distance
+  - Distance

 - Does this force require any new constants, if so what are they and what values will you try initially?
-  - charge
+  - Charge of particles

 - Does this force require any new information to be added to the `Orb` class?
 If so, what is it and what data type will you use?
   - Coulomb's constant (approximately 8.99 x 10^9 N⋅m²/C²), gives the value of a quantity (Force) when all of the other factors are one, float

 - Does this force interact with other `Orbs`, or is it applied based on the environment?
-  - other orbs
+  - Other orbs

 - In order to calculate this force, do you need to perform extra intermediary calculations?
 If so, what?
   - multCharge = charge * other.charge